Rage (video game): Development

 According to design director Matt Hooper, the game's origins were in the concept of muscle cars within a desert setting, which was expanded upon by the creation of a post-apocalyptic world.
 A team of around 60 core developers worked on the game, which was intended to be the first release of an ongoing franchise.

 Rage was intended to have an Entertainment Software Rating Board rating of Teen but received an M. The Windows and Xbox 360 versions are on three dual-layer DVDs, and the PlayStation 3 version is on one Blu-ray Disc.
 John Carmack has revealed that an uncompressed software build of Rage is one terabyte in size.
 The PS3, Windows, and OS X versions use OpenGL.
-A Linux version was speculated.
-Timothee Besset had stated that he would try to make Linux builds for Rage as he had done in the past, and was expected sometime in 2012 but he resigned.
+A Linux version was rumored.
+Timothee Besset had stated that he would try to make Linux builds for Rage as he had done in the past, and was expected to do so some time in 2012, but he resigned.
 John Carmack has since tweeted that there are "no plans for a native Linux client".
 However, the Windows version is playable on Linux via Wine compatibility.

 id announced its partnership with Electronic Arts for publication of Rage.
 In March 2009, the company's CEO Todd Hollenshead said "No, it won't be out this year".
 A trailer and several screenshots were released on August 13, 2009, at QuakeCon where it showcased various locations, racing, and first-person gameplay, and a brief insight into the storyline.
 During Gamescom in Cologne, Germany, Electronic Arts released four new screenshots for Rage.